top of page

 Where to buy Osmanthus Cake Near Me?

 Chinatown is the best place to look for pre-made Osmanthus cake.
+Especially during the Mid-Autumn festival, you'll be able to find these delights.
 If not you can buy Osmanthus cakes online.

 If you really want to try the authentic Osmanthus Rice cake, look for the Osmanthus honey or dried Osmanthus flowers at your nearest Asian market and try making the cake at home.